SubiyaCryolite/jds/README.md

 Behind the scenes these enums will be stored as an Integer Array.
 However you'd be presented with a List\<String\> in-memory containing one or more of the defined values.

 ### 1.1.4 Binding Properties
-Depending on the type of field, JDS will require that you set you objects properties to one of the following container types.
+Depending on the type of field, JDS will require that you set you objects properties to one of the following JavaFX bean container types.

+Kindly note that none of the JavaFX beans are serializable, however JDS supports serialization via the explicit implementation of Javas Externalizable interface.
+That said only Property values are serialized, not listeners or their states.

 |JDS Field Type|Java Property Type|
 |-----|-----|